Mary's articles are inspired by her hobbies and love for the Lord. She loves writing, art, photography, crafting, and being a grandmother.

 - Glue the insides of the hair to the button head sides carefully to hold the hair in place.

-- Glue the pearl halo together and then in place on top of the head, being careful not to use too much glue at only a couple of places.
+- Glue the pearl halo together and then place it on top of the head, being careful not to use too much glue at only a couple of places.

 There—you are done!
 This is such a cute project.
 You will want to make them using different fabric designs.
 The possibilities are endless—have fun!